Textiles Folio Online Short Course

 Students must complete an application before booking onto the course.
 For details please read the 'Making your application' section below.

-- To provide a broad diagnostic experience in textiles design
+- To provide a broad diagnostic experience in textiles design thinking and making

 - To encourage students to explore their potential within a wide range of art and design disciplines